All about polyester in mattresses

 If mixed also with wool, it again produces a wonderfully soft component WPC: wool poly-cotton).
 It can be mixed with just about anything to create a new product that has a purpose within the mattress.
 But never forget, this is always going to be an economical substitute for pure natural fibres.

-How can you tell how much is used?
+How can you tell how much polyester is in a mattress?

 Polyester pads come in varying weights and depths: Usually 300 GSM / 500 GSM / 600 GSM / 800 GSM / 1000 GSM / 1200 GSM.
 And any weight combination you can come up with using these set weights.
 A pad can also be made to combine two elements of construction the support and Comfort.
 This means that half the pad can be quite compressed to be more supportive and the other half of the pad can be quite soft offering the comfort (Duo Pad).
 These pads are often in the weight range of 800 – 1200 GSM and is often used to comprise the total upholstery element within the mattress.